edwi-n/Trading-Arena/README.md

 # Trading Arena - Strategic Stock Battle

-> **Hackathon Category:** Data in Finance - *Financial markets generate vast amounts of data, yet turning that information into meaningful insight remains a challenge.
-Build a tool using financial data to inform decision-making or identify opportunities.*

 **Trading Arena** is a two-player strategy card game where players manage stock portfolios and deploy derivatives (Puts, Calls) to attack opponents and defend their Net Worth.
 It uses **real historical stock data** (10 years via Yahoo Finance), **Black-Scholes option pricing**, and a **C++ AI engine** - turning financial market analysis into a competitive, strategic experience.

 ---